StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/GRANT.md

 ## Description

 You can use the GRANT statement to grant specific privileges to a user or a role.
-You can also use this statement to grant a role to a user.

 ## Syntax